ece-150-251-s17/ece-150-251-s17.github.io/_posts/2018-05-14-Spring-2018-Final-Project-Summary.markdown

 ### [*__Appricot__*][p18]
 #### **Team: Miclos Lobins, Clara Frausto**

-*The primary goal is to create an offline multiplayer game which allows users to play SUDOKU in Single Player and Multiplayer (2 player) modes.
-This app will allow 2 users to play while they can simultaneously monitor the opponent’s progress in percentage.*
+*This application is an image editor that allows one to combine multiple images together.
+We want to create multiple preset templates for users to pick from.
+Users can then choose to add photos into the template one chose.
+Images can be resized and rotated, and filters can be applied.
+There will be an option to draw on the images as well.*

 <br/>